Maintenance Tools & Techniques

 Details of the failure analysis need to be documented.

 Acronym for Failure Modes and Effects Analysis.
-FMEA is a risk assessment tool, that evaluates the
+FMEA is a risk

-severity, occurrence and detection of risks to prioritize which ones are the most urgent.
+of risks to prioritize which ones are the most urgent.
 The two most

 popular types of FMEAs are Process (PFMEA) and Design (DFMEA).